mdabrowski1990/uds/docs/source/pages/user_guide/message.rst

 Methods:

 - :meth:`~uds.message.service_identifiers.RequestSID.is_request_sid` - check if provided value is a Request SID value
-- :meth:`~uds.utilities.enums.ValidatedEnum.is_member` - check if provided value is defined as member of this Enum
+- :meth:`~uds.utilities.enums.ValidatedEnum.is_member` - check if provided value is defined as a member of this Enum
-- :meth:`~uds.utilities.enums.ValidatedEnum.validate_member` - validate that provided value is defined as member of this Enum
+- :meth:`~uds.utilities.enums.ValidatedEnum.validate_member` - validate that provided value is defined as a member of this Enum
 - :meth:`~uds.utilities.enums.ExtendableEnum.add_member` - define a new Request SID value